Skip to nav Skip to content

 Co-Director

-Kenneth Y. Tsai, MD, PhD - Associate Member
+Kenneth Y. Tsai, MD, PhD - Senior Member

 The focus of Dr. Tsai’s laboratory is the identification and validation of new molecularly-targeted approaches for skin cancer prevention and treatment.
 In contrast to melanoma, which has 27 FDA-approved therapies, the non-melanoma skin cancer have but two (as of early 2017), highlighting vast differences in the fundamental molecular understanding of these diseases.